im-varun/vertext/README.md

 [Vertext Demo](https://drive.google.com/file/d/1Z_O-UNG6vSCdqOLX3gbywdmvEwpRe3fB/view?usp=sharing)

-# Usage Instructions

-The text editor uses standard editing keys.
-Some of the basic commands with their shortcuts are:
-1. Open vertext: `./vertext [OPTIONAL - FILENAME]`
-2. Save a file: `Ctrl + S` (file will be saved in the current directory)
-3. Quit the editor when the file is unmodified: `Ctrl + Q`
-4. Quit the editor when the file is modified: `Ctrl + Q` 3 times

 # Installation Instructions

 The installation instructions are for Windows Operating System only and assumes that you already have [Cygwin](https://www.cygwin.com/) along with its GCC and Make components (used for compiling C program files and running Makefile respectively) installed.